moonstreet/moonstreet/content/post/terraform-patterns.md

 ## Conditionals: if then else

 Consider a resource group name.
-I want the resource group to follow the rules of naming convention but in other cases I also want the freedom not to.
+Imagine we want the resource group to follow the rules of naming convention but in other cases we don't want to.
 So if there is a naming convention, implement that, if not than do not.

 Imagine a naming convention `<projectname>-<environment>-<resource>`.
-So every resource has a certain prefix.
-Now we can say: if the prefix is set, please follow that naming, else just take the var of the full name.
+In this case every resource has a certain prefix.
+Now we can say: if the prefix is set, please follow that naming, else just take the variable of the full name.

 This is where the ternary operator comes in.

 If var.prefix is an empty string then the result is "my-prefix-rg", but otherwise it is the actual value of var.rg_name:

 | What  | Means  |